 Accepting the sale

 When a customer purchases an item using a credit card or debit card from your website, the details of the payment go through a payment gateway or integration.
 The client information is kept private in payment integration.
 Then it sends the data to the payment processor.
 Payment processors send a request to pay for the products purchased against the card to the issuing bank.
-At last, depending on available funds of the customer, banks accept or deny the request for the payment.
+At last, depending on the available funds of the customer, banks accept or deny the request for the payment.
 Surprisingly, the whole process takes only 1-2 seconds to complete.

 Settling the sale and receiving the money into the account

 Once the transaction process is complete, the bank deposits the money into the business account, from where products have been purchased based on the given information.
 Once the money hits the seller account, they can access the funds.
 The entire settlement process takes a few days to be done.
 Sometimes banks don’t allow access to all the funds at a time.

 Now, let’s move on to our main topic, which is about the procedure of accepting payments with WordPress payment integration.
 For a more precise understanding, I have divided the process into three different sections.

 - Configure a method to accept payment with WordPress payment integration

 - Select your WordPress payment integration

 - Start collecting payments with your WordPress payment integration